-These inventions are essential to build micro-robots that can be used as surgical tools, sensing machines to explore disaster zones, or manufacturing tools to assemble micro-machines.
+"The micro-windmills work well because the metal alloy is flexible and Smitha's design follows minimalism for functionality."
+Chiao said.
+These inventions are essential to build micro-robots that can be used as surgical tools, sensing machines to explore disaster zones or manufacturing tools to assemble micro-machines.

-"It's very gratifying to first be noticed by an international company and second to work on something like this where you can see immediately how it might be used," said Rao, who earned her PhD in 2009 at UT Arlington.
-"However, I think we've only scratched the surface on how these micro-windmills might be used."
 The micro windmills were tested successfully in September 2013 in Chiao's lab.
 The windmills operate under strong artificial winds without any fracture in the material because of the durable nickel alloy and smart aerodynamic design.

-"The problem most MEMS designers have is that materials are too brittle," Rao said.
+"The problem most designers have is that materials are too brittle," Rao said.
 "With the nickel alloy, we don't have that same issue.
 They're very, very durable."
 The micro-windmills can be made in an array using the batch processes.

 The fabrication cost of making one device is the same as making hundreds or thousands on a single wafer, which enables for mass production of very inexpensive systems.